Eraclie Sterian: Early activities

+Sexology and natalism

 Sterian's popularization of health subjects earned him a following among the youth and working-class readers.
 This is attested by writer Panait Istrati, who grew up reading Medicina Populară.
 In 1908, Sterian published his best-seller, Educația sexelor ("Sex Education").
 It had another edition published that same year, and three more, including a French translation, before 1915.
 It was complemented by a sex manual, În noaptea nunții ("On Your Wedding Night"), published in two editions in 1909.
 Popular with the regular public, such works were found unpalatable by Christian critics, who objected in particular to Sterian's claim that sexual refinement was one of "the holy ancestral values".
 The Greek-Catholic intellectual Teofil A. Bălibanu, who read Educația sexelor in high school, called it "a diabolic work", alleging that "tens of thousands of young men and women" had been driven astray by Sterian.
 Doctor Ștefan Irimescu dismissed Sterian as a profiteer, noting that the sexology books, rich in "tiny disgusting details", "excite the morbid curiosity of his various readers".
 Nevertheless, the books took a conservative view on issues such as masturbation.
 Sterian believed that recluse male youth were driven into compulsive self-stimulation by "lack of exercise, lack of fresh air, [and by] reading sensual stories and novels", as well as by oxalic acid as found in chocolate.
 Sterian thought that chronic male masturbators could be recognized by their "pervasive scent of sperm", and also by mannerisms, such as laughing for no apparent reason.
 He also claimed to have cured thousands of "ephebes" with iodine syrup and injections of cacodylic acid.
 He used similar treatments for impotence, where he also recommended electroconvulsive therapy.